Voltage Controlled Oscillator VCO Design for PLLs

 Two commonly used examples of VCO circuits are the Colpitts and Clapp oscillators.
 Of the two, the Colpitts circuit is the most widely used, but these circuits are both very similar in their configuration.

-These circuits operate as oscillators because it is found that a bipolar transistor with capacitors placed between the base and emitter (C1) and the emitter and ground (C2) fulfils the criteria required for providing sufficient feedback in the correct phase to produce an oscillator.
-For oscillation to take place the ratio C1: C2 must be greater than one.
+These circuits operate as oscillators because it is found that a active device such as a bipolar transistor with capacitors placed between the base and emitter (C1) and the emitter and ground (C2) fulfils the criteria required for providing sufficient feedback in the correct phase to produce an oscillator.
+For oscillation to take place the ratio C1 : C2 must be greater than one.

 The resonant circuit is made by including a inductive element between the base and ground.
 In the Colpitts circuit this consists of just an inductor, whereas in the Clapp circuit an inductor and capacitor in series are used.